kcushing1/Employee-Directory/README.md

 ## Usage

-Use the deployed app at: https://kcushing1.github.io/Employee-Directory/
+Use the deployed app at: https://employee-directory-kcushing1.herokuapp.com/

 Or download and install to your computer, using http://localhost:3000 to view in your browser.

-The current users are generated with Random User Generator API
+The current users are generated with Random User Generator API.

 ## License